Lecture 2

 import torch.fft

-We start off by introducing a point spread function within the torch framework.
-In the case we work with a parameterized gaussian kernel.
+We start off by introducing a point spread function within the PyTorch framework.
+In this case we work with a parameterized Gaussian kernel.

 Gaussian Example

 where \(\mu\) is the mean vector, \(x\) is a position vector, and \(\Sigma\) is the covariance matrix.
-The covariance matrix essentially encodes the eigenvectors and corresponding postive eigenvalues of the matrix.
-The covariance matrix is always symmetric and positive definite.
-In the context of the code, we are using \(C\) as the inverse of the covariance matrix and working with a \(\mu=0\) value.
+The covariance matrix is always symmetric and positive definite, and it is characterized by its eigenvectors and corresponding positive eigenvalues.
+In the context of the code, we use \(C\) as the inverse of the covariance matrix and work with \(\mu = 0\).

 Show the code